 Your duties and responsibilities to your employees on paternity leave

 An increasing number of fathers are choosing to take paternity leave in order to care for a new arrival to the family or to provide support to their partners.
-Entitlements to time off and pay have changed over time, including the introduction of Shared Parental Leave 2015.
+Entitlements to time off and pay have changed over time, including the introduction of Shared Parental Leave in 2015.
 Currently, fathers and adopters are entitled to the following paternity leave and paternity pay.

 During ordinary paternity leave your employee is entitled to receive all their contractual entitlements with the exception of remuneration.
+Your employee may also be eligible for Shared Parental Leave.

 An employer who has made payments of statutory paternity pay is entitled to recover these from HMRC:

 Your employees may be eligible for Shared Parental Leave as, since 2015, mothers have been able to transfer up to 50 weeks of their maternity leave to be shared with their partner.
 They are also able to convert up to 37 weeks of their statutory maternity pay.
+Shared Parental Leave cannot be taken during the compulsory maternity leave period for mothers (usually the 2 weeks after the birth).

 Two tests must be satisfied in order for your employee to be eligible for Shared Parental Leave.
 First, your employee must satisfy the ‘continuity of employment test’.
 To do so, by the end of the 15th week before the due date they must have been employed for 26 weeks and they must also still be working at the start of each leave period.

-The employment and earning test must also be met within the 66 weeks leading up to the due date by your employee having worked at least 26 of these weeks and having earned at least £30 a week on average in any 13 of these weeks.
+The employment and earnings test must also be met within the 66 weeks leading up to the due date by your employee having worked at least 26 of these weeks and having earned at least £30 a week on average in any 13 of these weeks.

 A father on Shared Parental Leave is entitled to take up to 20 keeping-in-touch days or “SPLIT days”.
 However, your employee cannot insist on being given SPLIT days and neither can you require them to work any.